D&D character creator

 Auto-fill tools lead to players completing characters without understanding their features or rules.

-On D&D Beyond, there’s confusion about how leveling works and how stats are affected.
+Confusion about how leveling works and how stats are affected.

 I also looked at why new players choose specific classes, species, and backgrounds: